hmanchev/ui5-uiveri5/README.md

   profile: 'visual'
 };
 ```
-To store the reference images outside the source tree, check [visualtesting.md](docs/visualtesting.md)
 * Start your server
 * Run all available tests:
 ```
 $ visualtest
 ```

 ### Integration testing
 * Please follow the procedure [install globally](docs/installation.md).
 * Create a folder for your integration tests, place them inside and create a conf.js file: